What happens when I get an attachment of earnings order?

 - Your employer will not be informed

 How would an attachment of earnings affect my debt solution?

 If you’re on a debt management plan (DMP), and you have an attachment of earnings order applied to your wages, please get in touch with your DMP provider.
-Having an attachment of earnings is likely to mean that you have less disposable income.
+Having an attachment of earnings is likely to mean you have less disposable income.

-Your DMP provider will need to review your budget and make sure that your monthly payment is still realistic for you.
+Your DMP provider will need to review your budget and make sure your monthly payment is still realistic for you.
 They can also advise you if there are any steps you can take to stop the attachment of earnings order.

 If the original debt was included in an individual voluntary arrangement (IVA), your creditor shouldn’t try to get an attachment of earnings order.
 Contact your IVA supervisor, who should ask them to stop.
 If you’re on an IVA and the debt wasn’t included, you’ll need to contact your supervisor so that they can discuss your options.
 You may be able to reduce your monthly payments to an affordable amount, if your creditors agree.